statechannels/graph-payments/packages/statechannels-contracts/readme.md

 Thus, signing the attestation does not guarantee that the query result is correct.

 The gateway can, in this case, penalize the indexer's stake by _challenging_ the result.
 The penalty is very severe, providing an incentive for indexers to be honest.

+## Testing

+There is [one positive test case](https://github.com/statechannels/graph-payments/blob/7e545a839cd6cf98ec6a57126e5075e8a3cec9fe/packages/statechannels-contracts/test/attestationStateMachine.test.ts#L158-L161) for each possible (state, event) pair in the happy path.

+In addition, there are [some test cases](https://github.com/statechannels/graph-payments/blob/7e545a839cd6cf98ec6a57126e5075e8a3cec9fe/packages/statechannels-contracts/test/attestationStateMachine.test.ts#L218-L225) of invalid transitions.

+These are tested against contracts deployed to a local ganache network.